-Astrocytes are part of the brain macroglia and are activated post-TBI^{73,74}; this is attributed to the traumatic impact per se, as well as the ischaemia, disruption of the blood-brain barrier, inflammation, and other metabolic changes post-injury.
-The astrogliotic reaction is reflected in both proliferation and cell hypertrophy.^{75,76} These processes can be followed using quantification of intermediate filament proteins and by labeling the newly formed astrocytes.
-In vivo imaging shows the heterogeneity of the astrocytic response post-injury in mice, that is, the existence of proliferative and nonproliferative subpopulations.75 Post-injury, astrocytes can exert both damaging and protective effects.
-Some astrocytes are lost in the first days postinjury,77 whereas later on these cells are involved in the formation of the perilesion scar.78 Ablation of proliferative astrocytes post-CCI in mice leads to a worse outcome, suggesting that the astrocytic response and scar limit the injury impact.79 During remodeling post-TBI, astrocytes may help maintain neuronal excitability.80
+Astrocytes are part of the brain macroglia and are activated following TBI; this is due to the traumatic impact per se, as well as the ischaemia, disruption of the blood-brain barrier, inflammation and other metabolic changes post-injury.
+The astrogliotic reaction is reflected in both proliferation and cell hypertrophy.
+These processes can be followed using quantification of intermediate filament proteins and by labelling the newly formed astrocytes.
+In vivo imaging shows the heterogeneity of the astrocytic response after injury in mice, i.e. the existence of proliferative and non-proliferative subpopulations.
+After injury, astrocytes can exert both damaging and protective effects.
+Some astrocytes are lost in the first days post-injury, whereas later on these cells are involved in the formation of the perilesion scar.
+Ablation of proliferative astrocytes post-CCI in mice leads to a worse outcome, suggesting that the astrocytic response and the scar limit the injury impact.
+During remodelling post-TBI, astrocytes may help maintain neuronal excitability.

-CCI led to an increase in astrocyte staining in the perilesional area versus craniotomy-only animals, without any differences between the control and FC-supplemented diet (one-way ANOVA, p < 0.0001; $F{(2,12)} = 40.37$; Fig. 5A,C).
-Determination of the newly
+CCI led to an increase in astrocyte staining in the perilesional area vs. craniotomy-only animals, without any differences between the control and FC-supplemented diet (One way ANOVA; p < 0.0001, $F{(2,12)} = 40.37$ ; Fig. 5a,c).
+The determination of the newly-formed astrocytes, i.e. cells double-labelled with BrdU and GFAP, showed an intense proliferation at 70 dpi, which was amplified by FC supplementation (One way ANOVA; p < 0.0001, $F{(2,12)} = 119.4$ ; Fig. 5a,d).